yadavknm/portaldocs/portal-sdk/templates/design-patterns-resource-browse.md

 ## Behavior

 ### Title
 The title of a browse page is generally a descriptive, plural noun that reflects the items on the grid.
-Examples: “All resources”, “Virtual machines”, “Storage accounts”.
+Examples: “All resources", “Virtual machines", “Storage accounts".

 ### Toolbar commands
 The toolbar for the browse pattern contains actions that operate against a grid, i.e. 'Add' or 'Delete' a resource, as well as resource-specific actions (for a limited set of resource types).